 Laker Hall, primarily a freshmen residence hall, has a required occupancy of 90% and ended fiscal year 2017 with an 80% average occupancy level across both semesters.
 This occupancy rate is lower than the average 89% occupancy rate across both semesters in FY2016, which was primarily due to the use of Laker Hall for Laker Village residents affected by the structural concerns at Laker Village during 2016.
 The project did not cash flow in fiscal year 2017.
 However, for fall semester 2017, the occupancy level for Laker Hall is 88 percent.
 Implementation of components of our Strategic Enrollment Management (SEM) plan discussed earlier led to an increase of first-time freshmen, as well as an increase in the percent of the first-time freshmen living in Laker Hall (from 61% in Fall 2016 to 64.9% in Fall, 2017).
-The components of new marketing and communication materials within the communication flow that goes to all admitted and accepted first-time students and the successful integration of 66 summer bridge students into the living learning environment.
+The components of the SEM plan that addressed first-time freshmen included collaboration on strategic placement of new marketing and communication materials within the communication flow that goes to all admitted and accepted first-time students and the successful integration of 66 summer bridge students into the living learning environment.
 The continued implementation of the SEM plan and the proposed refinancing for Laker Hall will enable the project to cash flow in the future.
 The 88% occupancy for Fall, 2017, demonstrates the move toward that outcome.